 Federal Pell Grant

-To renew a Federal Pell Grant, a student must reapply each academic year to have their eligibility assessed.
-Students who have earned a bachelor's degree are not eligible for a Federal Pell Grant at Oklahoma City Community College.
-Students must maintain satisfactory academic progress, not owe a federal grant repayment, or be in default on any student loan.
-Students who are not paid full time in Fall and Spring semesters will have remaining eligibility for the following summer term.
-Students who are paid full time Fall and Spring will not be eligible for summer Pell Grant funds.
-All students who receive Pell Grant funds are limited to 12 fulltime equivalent semesters of Pell Grant funding.
-After 12 full time equivalent semesters eligibility ends.
+Students who are not paid full-time in Fall and/or Spring semester will have remaining eligibility for the following summer term.
+Students who are paid full-time Fall and Spring will not have any remaining eligibility for summer Pell funds.
+All students who receive Pell Grant funds are limited to 12 full-time equivalent semesters of Pell Grant funding.

 Federal Supplemental Educational Opportunity Grant (SEOG)

-The Federal SEOG is a federal grant program limited to students who have exceptional financial need.
-It must be awarded to Federal Pell Grant recipients who have the lowest Expected Family Contribution (EFC).
-The amount a student can receive depends on the student's need, the availability of Federal SEOG funds, and the amount of other assistance the student is receiving.
-The usual offer to Oklahoma City Community College students is $300 for the academic year.
-Due to limited funding, not all exceptionally needy students receive SEOG.
-Funds are awarded on a first come/first serve basis.
+Eligibility for the Federal SEOG is based on need and is limited to students who have exceptional financial need.
+It must be awarded to Federal Pell Grant recipients who have the lowest EFC.
+The amount a student can receive depends on the student's need, the availability of SEOG funds, and the amount of other assistance the student is receiving.

-This program is also limited to students who have not yet earned a bachelor's degree.
-Students are paid once each semester (fall and spring).
-A very limited amount of Federal SEOG is available for summer.
+A limited amount of SEOG may be available for summer.
 Students must maintain satisfactory academic progress, not owe a federal grant repayment, or be in default on any student loan.

 Oklahoma Tuition Aid Grant

 The Oklahoma Tuition Aid Grant (OTAG) is offered by the Oklahoma State Regents for Higher Education (OSRHE) to residents of Oklahoma who attend Oklahoma's public and private colleges and universities.
-You must apply for federal student financial assistance by filing the Free Application for Federal Student Aid (FAFSA) annually at www.fafsa.gov .
+You must submit the Free Application for Federal Student Aid (FAFSA) annually at FAFSA.gov.

 State Grant Assistance

 Students who are not residents of Oklahoma may be eligible for a state grant or scholarship from their home state.
 Check with your state education agency to see if you may qualify and any specific timelines and criteria.
-If you need help finding contact information for your home state agency, go to the helpful information links of this webpage and click on State Higher Education Agencies or visit the following website: http://wdcrobcolp01.ed.gov/Programs/EROD/org_list.cfm?category_ID=SHE
+More information may be found at: USDE State Contact